 I seek to broaden my horizons.
 I often learn everything that I can about something new.
 Wikipedia is my favorite web site.
 I also edit Open Street Maps.
 I enjoy technical writing and teaching because that is the best way to learn a subject thoroughly.
 I never lie.

 I love that I have diverse friends and acquaintances.
 I view strangers as friends that I have yet to meet.
 I enjoy helping others.
 I will take either side for the sake of a good debate.

-I like to cycle.
-I tend a fine garden and work on my house.
+I enjoy cycling.
+I tend a fine garden.
 I watch live local theater but not television.
 I like cloudy weather and wind.
 I am selective about what organizations I join.

 If your name is Probell, please let me know, especially if you are interested in having an email address ending in @probell.com.
 Otherwise, just enjoy this site.